-If on completion of all rehabilitation measures, earning capacity remains reduced by at least 20 percent for more than 26 weeks, a pension is paid by the Berufsgenossenschaft.
-The amount of the pension depends on the insured person's gross annual earnings before the accident.
+If on completion of all rehabilitation measures, earning capacity remains permanently reduced by at least 20 percent, a pension is paid by the Berufsgenossenschaft.
+The amount of the pension is once again determined by the insured person's gross annual earnings before the accident.
 Two thirds of this amount equals a full pension.

 This sum, in turn, is the basis for partial pension benefits.
 For example: if an individual's gross annual earnings were Euro 36,000 before the accident, a full pension afterwards would be Euro 24,000 (or Euro 2000 a month).
-A 20-percent reduction in earning capacity would result in partial pension benefits of Euro 4,800 a year or Euro 400 a month.
+A 20percent reduction in earning capacity would result in partial pension benefits of Euro 4,800 a year or Euro 400 a month.
 If an insured individual dies as a result of an occupational accident or an occupational disease, survivor's benefits and death benefits are paid to the surviving spouse and orphans.